-A Canadian woman can now expect to spend nearly 5 times as many years working outside the home as she spends working at home full time.
-Most women spend 7 years or less at home caring for children, and work 30-50 years in the paid labour force.
+A Canadian woman can now expect to spend nearly five times as many years working outside the home as she spends working at home full time.
+Most women spend seven years or less at home caring for children, and work 30-50 years in the paid labour force.

-In exploring where these women are in the paid work force, it is interesting to note that they make up 81% of all workers in clerical occupations, 37% of workers in all service occupations, and 43% of workers in all managerial, professional and administrative occupations (of which the largest concentration are in teaching and nursing).
+In exploring where these women are in the paid work force, it is interesting to note that they make up 82.5% of all workers in clerical occupations, 58.8% of workers in all service occupations, and 45.4% of workers in all managerial, professional and administrative occupations (of which the largest concentration are in teaching and nursing).

-The average wage for a female head of family, in British Columbia is \$11,000 per year; the average wage for a male head of family, is \$20,000 per year.
+The average wage for a female head of family, in British Columbia, is \$11,000 per year; the average wage for a male head of family, is \$20,000 per year.

 Based on 1980 statistics: At the managerial level, women doing the same or similar work as men earn 55% of what the men do.
-In sales, they earn $\frac{1}{2}$ of what men do.
-In the service industries, where we might expect something different, as these are the jobs that women have been doing at home for years, women continue to earn exactly $\frac{1}{2}$ of what men earn for the same or similar work.
+In sales, they earn 50% of what men do.
+In the service industries, where we might expect something different, as these are the jobs that women have been doing at home for years, women continue to earn exactly 1/2 of what men earn for the same or similar work.
+This has not changed significantly since then.

-One in every 6 Canadian women lives below the poverty line, and the numbers are growing.
+One in every six Canadian women lives below the poverty line, and the numbers are growing.
 Many different kinds of women are included here: older women, young women with children, single women, and married women.
 Most women have been taught to believe that marriage will protect them from financial hardship.
 But the fact is that 75% of women living in poverty today are currently married, or have been married in the past.